keymanapp/help.keyman.com/developer/language/reference/casedkeys.md

 Lock, although at this stage, the `&CasedKeys` store is not surfaced in the visual designer.

+**Note:** you must define rules for all keys that you list in the `&CasedKeys` store; casing behavior will not be applied to default outputs from the base keyboard.

 **Note:** the `&CasedKeys` store must be present in order for Caps Lock to be applied on character key rules (e.g. `+ 'a' > 'b'`) in KeymanWeb (see [#5460](https://github.com/keymanapp/keyman/issues/5460#issuecomment-966602098)).